mathe00/obsidian-plugin-python-bridge/README.md

     *   🇳🇬 Igbo (ig)
     *   🇹🇼/🇭🇰 Chinese - Traditional (zht)

 *(Phew!
 That's quite a list.
-If your language is *still* missing, feel free to open an issue or pull request, but I think we've covered a good chunk of the planet now! 😄)*
+If your language is *still* missing, feel free to open an issue or pull request, but I think we've covered a good chunk of the planet now! 😄 Full Right-to-Left (RTL) layout support is planned, track progress at [Issue #25](https://github.com/mathe00/obsidian-plugin-python-bridge/issues/25).)*

 <a id="why-this-plugin"></a>
 ## Why this plugin? 🤔